-Prerequisites: Admissions to the School of Education and concurrent enrollment in EDU 384.
-Recommend simultaneous enrollment with EDU 351 and EDM 358/EDS 358.
+Prerequisites: Admission to the School of Education and concurrent enrollment in EDU 384.

-This field experience in a classroom supports the integration of teacher knowledge, skills and dispositions in observation and application of classroom management, professional practices, and instructional techniques.
+This field experience in a classroom supports the integration of teach knowledge, skills, and disposition in observation and application of classroom management, professional practices, and instructional techniques.
 0:2:2